Guide to Mortgages

 Gauge Your Homeownership Readiness

 Despite the fun of house hunting, it’s important to consider whether you are actually ready to own a home.
 Needless to say, owning a home is a long-term investment.
-Though you’re probably aware that over time, homeownership makes more sense than renting, that doesn’t always mean it’s appropriate to your unique situation.
+Though you’re probably aware that over time, homeownership makes more sense than renting, but that doesn’t always mean it’s appropriate to your unique situation.

 Besides being financially prepared, housing experts suggest you should plan to stay in your home for at least five years—that way you have a chance to start paying down your principal balance and reap the financial benefits of homeownership (such as earning home equity).